clemenko/tactical_edge/README.md

 ## What is the Tactical Edge

-There is an interesting article from Software Engineering Institute and Carnegie Mellon University about [Cloud Computing at the Tactical Edge](https://resources.sei.cmu.edu/library/asset-view.cfm?assetid=28021).
+There is an interesting article from Software Engineering Institute and Carnegie Mellon University about [Cloud Computing at the Tactical Edge](https://resources.sei.cmu.edu/library/asset-view.cfm?assetid=28021), from 2012.
 What is interesting is to see the need for "Tactical Edge" computing 10 years ago.
-The need for getting applications in the hands of the war fighter or first responder is incredible valuable.
+The need for getting applications in the hands of the war fighter or first responder is incredibly valuable.
 From the abstract:

 >Handheld mobile technology is reaching first responders, disaster-relief workers, and soldiers in the field to aid in various tasks, such as speech and image recognition, natural-language processing, decision making, and mission planning.

 Let's fast forward 10 years and it is amazing to see the amount of compute that can fit inside a coffee can.
 Case in point ASROCK Industrial has a very powerful [4X4 BOX-5800U](https://www.asrockind.com/en-gb/4X4%20BOX-5800U) computer in a package that is 4 inches by 4 inches by 2 inches.
 Not only is it tiny, but the power consumption is low enough to run on batteries for some time.
 Compute had gotten powerful enough and small enough to run big applications in the palm of your hand.

-We are defining Tactical Edge as: A small case or backpack that can run a couple of nodes.
+We are defining Tactical Edge as: A small case/kit that contains compute that is easily portable.
+The number and size of the nodes can vary.
+Being portable is a key characteristic.

 ![lunchbox](img/lunchbox_close_sml.jpg)